IBM VPC Licensing

 Calculating VPC Licenses

-- Determine vCPUs: Identify the number of vCPUs assigned to each VM or container running the IBM software.
+- Determine vCPUs: Identify the number of vCPUs assigned to each virtual machine (VM) or container running the IBM software.

 - Check Physical Core Limits: Compare the total vCPUs with the number of physical cores on the server.
-If total vCPUs exceed physical cores, the VPCs to license are capped at the physical core count.
+If the total vCPUs exceed the physical core count, the VPCs to license are capped at the physical core count.

-For example, if an organization deploys IBM Cloud Pak for Data on a cluster with 50 vCPUs and the VPC to license ratio for a specific product within the Cloud Pak is 2:1 (2 VPCs per license), the number of licenses required would be 25 (50 VPCs ÷ 2).
+For example, if an organization deploys IBM Cloud Pak for Data on a cluster with 50 vCPUs and the VPC-to-license ratio for a specific product within the Cloud Pak is 2:1 (2 VPCs per license), the number of licenses required would be 25 (50 VCPUs รท 2 licenses).

 Read about IBM CloudPak Licensing.